kno2502/amazon-associates-link-builder/readme.txt

 You can review the **About** section under the Associates Link Builder menu bar or [Link Builder User Guide](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-UserGuide.pdf) for more information on getting started and key features of the plugin.
 If you get stuck, or have any questions, you can ask for help in the [Amazon Associates Link Builder Plugin Forum](https://wordpress.org/support/plugin/amazon-associates-link-builder).

 = How can I add links to different Amazon sites in my blog? = You can search products using keywords in any supported country, but you have to join the Associates Program in those countries separately to be able to do this.
-For example - If you are a blogger in UK interested in linking to Amazon.com (US) site, then you will first need to join the Amazon Associates Program in US to be able to search for products on Amazon.com site.
+For example - If you are a blogger in UK interested in generating links to Amazon.com (US) site, then you will first need to join the Amazon Associates Program in the US to be able to search for products on Amazon.com site.
+Now, you can add links for products from both US and UK in a single shortcode that will render ad depending upon visitor's country under geo-targeted links feature.

 = How can I use this plugin to remove rel="noreferrer" from affiliate links in my site? = You can remove rel="noreferrer" from links to Amazon sites in all posts by selecting the appropriate checkbox in the settings page.
 This will not remove rel="noopener", if present.
 This feature only affects links to Amazon sites.
 This change is reversible and as soon as you deselect the checkbox on settings page, the pages will be restored to the original content.